llyx97/Rosita/README.md

 Data Preparation
 ========
-Download the [GLUE data](https://gluebenchmark.com/tasks) by running
+Step1: Download the [GLUE data](https://gluebenchmark.com/tasks) by running
 ```
 python download_glue_data.py --data_dir data --tasks all
 ```
+The extracted .tsv files for CoLA and SST-2 are already given in the `dat` folder.

+Step2: Conduct data augmentation by running: